jbreeden/chainlang/README.md

 Chainlang
 =========

-Chainlang is a utility for easily creating chainable methods and complex fluent APIs (or fluent interfaces) in JavaScript.
+Chainlang is a utility for easily creating chainable methods and complex fluent APIs in JavaScript.

 Motivation
 ==========